jiko/cyborgmanifesto/index.md

-<p>Katie King has emphasized the limits of identification and the political/
+<p>Katie King has emphasized the limits of identification and the political/poetic
-poetic mechanics of identification built into reading 'the poem', that generative core of cultural feminism.
+mechanics of identification built into reading 'the poem', that generative core of cultural feminism.
 King criticizes the persistent tendency among contemporary feminists from different 'moments' or 'conversations' in feminist practice to taxonomize the women's movement to make one's own political